-- The school has a Designated Safeguarding Lead who has the appropriate status and authority to carry out duties of the post and is provided with the time, funding, resources, and support needed to carry out their role effectively. - The school has safeguarding policies and procedures in place (as outlined in Part 2 Keeping Children Safe in Education) that are implemented effectively and comply with our duties under Legislation, Standards and Guidance at all times. - All staff and governors are knowledgeable and confident in carrying out their safeguarding duties in line with Professional development and support. - That the effectiveness and implementation of safeguarding arrangements are robustly overseen by the Governing Body/Proprietor/Management Committee by completing safeguarding audit (Section 11) annually, checking single central record termly, termly meetings with school safeguarding lead, annual safeguarding report to full governing body held to account.
+- The school has a Designated Safeguarding Lead who has the appropriate status and authority to carry out duties of the post and is provided with the time, funding, resources, and support needed to carry out their role effectively. - The school has safeguarding policies and procedures in place (as outlined in Part 2 Keeping Children Safe in Education) that are implemented effectively and comply with our duties under Legislation, Standards and Guidance at all times. - All staff and governors are knowledgeable and confident in carrying out their safeguarding duties in line with Professional development and support. - That the effectiveness and implementation of safeguarding arrangements are robustly overseen by the Governing Body/Proprietor/Management Committee by termly link governor visits and reviewing in health and safety committee meetings.